kristinriebe/SageIngest/README.md

 Replace *myusername* and *mypassword* with your own credentials for your own database.

 The important new options are:

-`-w`: 0 if no byteswapping, 1 if byteswaping is necessary  p
+`--swap`, `-w`: 0 if no byteswapping, 1 if byteswaping is necessary  p
+`--Planck`, `-h`: Planck's constant h (e.g. 0.6777 [default] for simulation MDPL2)
 `--blocksize`: number of rows to be read in one block; make sure that it fits into the memory of your machine [default: 1000]
+`-m`, `--maxRows`: maximum number of rows to be read; not more than total num. of rows will be read; used mainly for testing

 TODO